• Skip to primary navigation

 Expert Tips

-• Dairy-free version: Swap the evaporated milk with light coconut milk or evaporated coconut milk.
+• Dairy-Free Adaptation: Swap the evaporated milk topping with light canned coconut milk or evaporated coconut milk.

 Pairing Suggestions